 (d) Interferences commenced before September 16, 2012, shall proceed under part 41 of this chapter except as the Chief Administrative Patent Judge, acting on behalf of the Director, may otherwise order in the interests-of-justice.

+(e) When evaluating both whether to grant a petition to institute post-grant review and when evaluating whether to cancel at least one claim at the conclusion of a post-grant review, the Board shall apply the 2019 Revised Patent Subject Matter Eligibility Guidance at 84 Fed.
+Reg.
+50 for any ground of unpatentability based on patentable subject matter law under 35 U.S.C. § 101.

 Appendix B